Tuatara-VFX/TFlow/README.md

 # What's inside

-- An editor baking tool for Unity that generates motion vectors textures.
+- An editor baking tool for Unity that generates motion vectors and motion blur textures.

   ![](img/tool.jpg)